 The financial services industry is among the most extensively regulated industries in the United States.
-We operate investment advisory, broker-dealer, mutual fund and custodial businesses, each of which is subject to a specific and extensive regulatory scheme.
+We operate investment advisory, broker-dealer, mutual fund and custodial businesses in the United States, each of which is subject to a specific and extensive regulatory scheme.
 In addition, we are subject to numerous state and federal laws and regulations of general application.
 It is very difficult to predict the future impact of the legislative and regulatory requirements affecting our business and our clients' businesses.